cwendorf/CALM/docs/examples/usingContrasts.md

 ## cylMD3      -5.4021645  0.7743494 -6.9763911 1.139163e-07
 ```

 The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the grand mean.
+Parameters represent the difference between each group and the grand mean.
 The first group is not compared.

 #### Example: Deviation (Last) Contrasts

 ```r
 contrasts(mtcars$cyl) = deviation.last(3)